jamesmawm/High-Frequency-Trading-Model-with-IB/README.md

 ========================
 - This model has never been tested with a real account.
 All testing in demo account only.
 - The included strategy parameters is likely to lose money than to make money
-- If you know of anybody who might be interested to offer a job (i.e paid salary), pass these links around ;)
+- If you know of anybody who might be interested to offer a job (i.e paid salary), pass these links around
+- I do have the right to work in the United States on OPT work visa, hopefully from June 01 2014 onwards (or when I receive my EAD card).

 Email stuff here: jamesmawm@gmail.com